Top 5 NHL Goal Saves

 4. Henrick Lundqvist

-Henrick Lundqvist of the NHL’s New York Rangers is known as one of the best goaltenders in the history of NHL.
+Henrick Lundqvist of the NHL’s New York Rangers is known as one of the best goaltenders in the history of the NHL.
 Lundqvist is known for his amazing and countless saves, but the one that stopped Max Talbot of the Boston Bruins is definitely one of the best.
 Lundqvist had to reposition himself into a butterfly position in order to stop the puck from going into the goal.
-Once Lundqvist had completely contorted his body just to get a couple of extra inches on the puck he knew he had stopped Talbot from scoring.
-This save helped bring the Rangers to victory against the Bruins with an overall game score of 2-1 due to a last minute goal from Jesper Fast.
+Once Lundqvist had completely contorted his body to get a couple of extra inches on the puck, he knew he had stopped Talbot from scoring.
+This save helped bring the Rangers to victory against the Bruins with a score of 2-1 due to a last-minute goal from Jesper Fast.
 Fans believed Max Talbot was robbed of an easy shot, which is why it is so impressive that Lundqvist pulled off what should have been a difficult save and made it look simple.
 Lundqvist also finished the game with an impressive 32 saves total.

 5. Jake Allen